Andy-set-studio/beedle/README.md

 ## Not a Redux replacement

 Beedle is inspired by libraries like Redux, but certainly isn't designed to replace it.
-Beedle is aimed more at tiny little applications or where a development team might be looking to create the smallest possible footprint with they JavaScript.
+Beedle is aimed more at tiny little applications or where a development team might be looking to create the smallest possible footprint with their JavaScript.